 - Guiding incoming teeth into their ideal position

 - Decreasing the risk for permanent tooth extractions (as teeth won’t get uneven pressure that breaks them)

 - Reducing the risk of cavities and gum issues that happen when the teeth are crooked and harder to clean

 Benefits of Bite Correction for Adults.

-However, the benefits of bite correction and tooth alignment for teens and adults is astounding.
-Studies show that people perceive you as more successful, healthy and happy if you have straighter teeth than if you have crooked teeth.
-You’re more likely to get a job over someone that has crooked teeth, because your smile is an expression of your health and how well you care for yourself.
+However, the benefits of bite correction and tooth alignment for teens and adults are astounding.
+Studies show that people perceive you as more successful, healthy, and happy if you have straighter teeth than if you have crooked teeth.
+You’re more likely to get a job over someone who has crooked teeth because your smile is an expression of your health and how well you care for yourself.
 That can translate into how well you care for other things, like your obligations.